entando-samples/e72-react-mfe-with-api-claim/README.md

-# Configurable React MFE
+# Configurable React MFE with Node API Claim
-The project is a bundle with a configurable React MFE (simple-mfe) for Entando 7.2
+The project is a bundle with a configurable React MFE (simple-mfe) and Node MS for Entando 7.2

 ## Prerequisites
 1. Docker account